Rules of Thumb

 - Configure and activate Motiva, letting it run for a sufficient amount of time in order to generate an answer to the question.

-- Use the results to improve future campaigns and generate new questions to test.
+- Use the results to improve future emails and generate new questions to test.
 Share those learnings with other team members.

 The best Motiva AI use cases are ones where you have a clear sense of why you’re testing and the business results you’re hoping to generate.